“The beautiful is the experimental proof that the incarnation is possible.”

 St. Thérèse of Lisieux.
 The Story of a Soul (Manuscript C)

-The Being-ness of Beauty can be sensed only by a shimmering “herald.”
+The Being-ness of Beauty can be sensed only by an enchanting poetic “herald.”
 Aphrodite.

 The cosmology of the Sky-Veil is not expressed in metaphysical terms.
-To place one’s attention on beauty as a concept or an ideal—such as in Plato—is to fall from the Sky-Veil, back to the Grey-Beneath of shadows (a stunning paradox to Plato’s Cave!).
-The expression of Beauty—Aphrodite—in the Sky-Veil is a “thinking of Being-ness.”
-Therefore, we do not look to faceless, humorless Platonic “ideas” but to the shimmering aura of Beauty which can best be embodied in language and imagery as “Aphrodite.”
-This shift in our gaze from calculative intellect to untouched “thinking” is a necessary “not-understanding” that moves us closer to the mystery we seek beyond the veil in Thérèse’s “surge of the heart.”
+To place one’s attention on beauty as a concept or an idea—such as in Plato—is to fall from the Sky-Veil, back to the Grey-Beneath of shadows (a stunning confounding of Plato’s Cave!).
+The liminal expression of Beauty—Aphrodite—in the Sky-Veil is an attention, a “thinking of Being-ness.”
+Therefore, we do not look to faceless, humorless Platonic ideas but to the shimmering smiling aura of Beauty which we embody in language and imagery as “Aphrodite.”
+This shift in our gaze from calculative metaphysics to untouched “thinking” is a necessary “not-understanding” that moves us closer to the mystery we seek beyond the veil in Thérèse’s surge of the heart.

 Although today we seem ignorant to it, the formation of the faculty of attention is the true goal and unique interest of all studies.
 If someone searches with true attention for the solution to a geometric problem, and if after about an hour has advanced no further than from where they started, they nevertheless advance, during each minute of that hour, in another more mysterious dimension.
 Without sensing it, without knowing it, this effort that appeared sterile and fruitless has deposited more light in the soul.
 The fruit will be found later, one day in prayer.